XPO Logistics revenue doubles after Norbert Dentressangle buy

-BRIEF-Aecom says entered amendment no. 4 to credit agreement - SEC filing

-* Aecom - on March 31, co entered amendment no. 4 to credit agreement that amended co's credit agreement, dated October 17, 2014 - SEC filing

-Aug 5 XPO Logistics Inc's quarterly revenue doubled, boosted by its purchase of France-based Norbert Dentressangle SA and an increase in trucking capacity in the United States.
+XPO Logistics Inc's (XPO.N) quarterly revenue doubled, boosted by its purchase of France-based Norbert Dentressangle SA and an increase in trucking capacity in the United States.

 The company, which is on track to hit a revenue run-rate of $9.5 billion this year, said on Wednesday it targets about $23 billion in revenue by 2019.